yuri/ngcourse/handout/05-rest-apis.md

   GET http://ngcourse.herokuapp.com/api/v1/tasks/5491e9da995e33455a7307e2
 ```

-The server will respond with the a set of object represenging matching resources:
+The server will respond with the a set of objects representing matching resources:

 ```js
 [{